 Interest in deploying light-weight construction materials has been gaining momentum, with a focus on new materials.
 Our goal is to explore novel aluminum alloys and establish structure-function relationships in this context.

-We acknowledge support from US Department of Energy, Illinois Department of Transportation, and the Institute for Sustainability, Energy, and Environment for funding some of these ongoing projects.
+We gratefully acknowledge support from the US Department of Energy (DOE), the Illinois Department of Transportation (IDOT), and the Advanced Research Projects Agency-Energy (ARPA-E) for funding some of these ongoing projects.